Shrek cracks a mirror by looking into it and smiling: the scene is virtually identical to the same one featured in Mike Myers' Austin Powers films.

 "I am your worst nightmare!
 A nigga with a badge!"

-Creator Killer: One of the franchise's sources of fuel was all the snark, bitterness and derision directed towards Disney boss and Katzenberg's former superior Michael Eisner, including having Farquaad be a caricature of him; this movie was one of the multiple punches that eventually knocked Eisner out of the Mouse House in 2005 (nearly losing Pixar was the final punch to send him to the floor).
+Creator Killer: Not to DreamWorks itself, but one of the franchise's sources of fuel was all the snark, bitterness and derision directed towards Disney boss and Katzenberg's former superior Michael Eisner, including having Farquaad be a caricature of him; this movie was one of the multiple punches that eventually knocked Eisner out of the Mouse House in 2005 (nearly losing Pixar was the final punch to send him to the floor).

-Gingy is puppeteered and voiced by a woman in each production.
-Averted in foreign dubs.
+Cross-Dressing Voices: Gingy is puppeteered and voiced by a woman in each production of Shrek the Musical.
+Averted in foreign dubs of the film.

 There was going to be a scene shortly after Shrek and Donkey get Fiona out of the dragon's keep that would involve them riding a mine cart like a roller coaster, complete with at least three references to Disneyland via the talking skull from Pirates of the Caribbean, the yeti from Matterhorn Bobsleds, and the Country Bears.
 The storyboards for this scene are included in the DVD.

 After Shrek won the tournament in the first film, there was to be a scene where Farquaad explains the quest to Shrek and they're standing side-by-side to show their size comparison (explaining Shrek and Donkey's size jokes to Fiona later in the film).
-One was storyboard which Farquaad wish to turn Duloc into a more modern city with convenient stores and mini-malls.
+Several ideas for that scene include them walking by a garden or having dinner.
+One was storyboard in which Farquaad shows Shrek and Donkey his desire to turn Duloc into a more modern city with convenient stores and mini-malls, and it shows Farquaad holding the deed to the swamp.

-Genre-Killer: After the first film became a roaring success, it would take nearly a decade for non-ironic fairy tale movies, especially ones made by Disney, to be taken seriously again.
-It didn't help that, in the decade preceding Shrek, Disney had done nothing but blockbuster princess musicals following the box office underperformance of The Rescuers Down Under (which Katzenberg oversaw) and some of Disney's staff were losing interest in it at that point themselves, as evidenced by The Emperor's New Groove being a full-blown comedy and Atlantis: The Lost Empire being an adventure film.
+After the first film became a roaring success, it would take nearly a decade for non-ironic fairy tale movies, especially ones made by Disney, to be taken seriously again.
+It didn't help that, in the decade preceding Shrek, Disney had done nothing but blockbuster musicals, mostly with princesses and princes, following the box office underperformance of The Rescuers Down Under (which Katzenberg oversaw) and some of Disney's staff were losing interest in it at that point themselves, as evidenced by The Emperor's New Groove being a full-blown comedy and Atlantis: The Lost Empire being an adventure film.

 The Other Marty: Chris Farley was attached to Shrek early in its development, but after his death (and many story changes) the role went to Mike Myers, who then performed an odd same-actor version of this trope, switching to a Scottish accent partway through and re-recording already-done lines.